- Course type: Self-paced

-Course SummaryBoost your confidence as you study for the NYSTCE - Music test by reviewing the video lessons and quizzes in this study guide course.
-Use these mobile-friendly, flexible materials to help you boost your music knowledge and earn the best score possible on the exam.
+Course SummaryBoost your confidence as you study for the NYSTCE Music test by reviewing the video lessons and quizzes in this study guide course.
+Use these mobile-friendly, flexible materials to help you improve your music knowledge and do your best on the exam.

 To Start This Course Today

 Try it risk-free for 30 days

 Course Practice TestCheck your knowledge of this course with a 50-question practice test.

 About This Course